bamouhamadou/data_science_projects/README.md

 **** /programs conatains different algorithm

+# proposition to create new files

-Add new algorithms into /programs by naming them properly
-    For example "a_new_folder/new_algorithme_26072016"
+    Add new algorithms into /programs by naming them properly For example "a_new_folder/new_algorithme_26072016"

-Add new data into /data by naming them properly
-    For example "a_new_folder/new_algorithme_26072016"
+    Add new data into /data by naming them properly For example "a_new_folder/new_algorithme_26072016"